milanmiloradovic/milanmiloradovic/README.md

 <h2 align="left"> :man_technologist: About Me :</h2>

-I am a Software Engineer from Serbia with 2+ years experience of working in the media production industry.
+I am a Software Engineer from Serbia with over three years experience of working in the media production industry.

 :briefcase: I am currently working as a **Software Engineer** at [TX Services](https://jobs.txservices.rs/) in Serbia.